-HACCP is a systematic and preventive approach in food industry for identifying food safety hazard which may cause an unsafe food at all stage of food supply chain from production, packaging, distribution, preparation and serving to the customer.
-In its proactive approach, rather than relying on inspection of finished product, control measures will be applied to control or eliminate the chemical, physical, biological and allergic hazards.
+HACCP is a systematic and preventive approach in the food industry for identifying food safety hazards that may cause unsafe food at all stages of the food supply chain from production, packaging, distribution, preparation and serving to the customer.
+In its proactive approach, rather than relying on inspection of the finished product, control measures will be applied to control or eliminate the chemical, physical, biological and allergic hazards.

 1.1.
 Assembly of a multidisciplinary team (HACCP team)

-It includes the whole range of specific knowledge and expertise from all parts of business
+It includes the whole range of specific knowledge and expertise from all parts of a business

 1.2.
 Description of the product